-- 1. Tutor to introduce/remind students of the concept of a coaching philosophy and facilitate group discussion around how theirs is developing; - 2.
-Tutor to show British Canoeing Awarding Body's coaching philosophy and facilitate discussion on how students' values/beliefs match with this; - 3.
-Students to discuss, in pairs, what they believe in as a coach and how this is shaping their philosophy; - 4.
+- 1. Tutor to introduce/remind students of the concept of a coaching philosophy and facilitate group discussion around how theirs is developing. - 2.
+Tutor to remind students of the British Canoeing Awarding Body coaching philosophy and facilitate discussion on how students' values/beliefs match with this. - 3.
+Students to discuss, in pairs, what they believe in as a coach and how this is shaping their philosophy. - 4.
 Tutor to support students in continuing to develop their own philosophy true to their values and beliefs, whilst respecting others.

 Session Title: Games with Aims for Warm-Ups

 Session Number: 3

 Time: 45-minutes

 Venue: Classroom and Water

-Craft: Canoe (solo and/or tandem)
+Craft: Canoe (Tandem and/or Solo)